ABurrello/Pam50Classification_algorithms/README.md

 ## Notes on the algorithms
 * The algorithm with the supervised pipeline use 10-fold cross validation for test.
 * The unsupervised pipeline is forced, you can change only the unsupervised method: in addition we use the full dataset in the unsupervised version.
-* The Dimensional reduction methods produce 600 features by now.
-We will fine tune this parameter.
+* The Dimensional reduction methods produce 180 features for PCA, 5 for LDA and 1800 for Genetic Algorithm.
 * You can change number of folds and Number of features in the algorithm changing *NFOLDS* and *Nfeatures*.
 * The performance is evaluated through *Accuracy*, *F1 score* and *Balanced Error rate* (this last one is better if lower and takes into account the unbalancing of the classes).